fwillett/speechBCI/README.md

 ## Installation

-NeuralDecoder should be installed as a python package (python setup.py install).
+NeuralDecoder should be installed as a python package (`pip install .`).
 LanguageModelDecoder needs to be compiled first and then installed as a python package (see LanguageModelDecoder/README.md).